 What other signs of pregnancy might you be experiencing by week 20?
 The skin can undergo a few changes in appearance during pregnancy, which might surprise you.
 Your palms might be darker, and you might have exaggerated dark pigmentation spots on your body, face and neck.
 When present on the face, the condition is described as the ‘mask of pregnancy’.
 This hyperpigmentation is nothing to be worried about, is mainly due to hormonal changes and will usually disappear after delivery.
 You might also notice a hard ridge running down your stomach just under the skin.
 This is caused by the separation of your abdominal muscles to make room for the uterus as it expands, although not all women will be able to feel the muscular ridge.
 The abdominal muscles should close up again after delivery, but some women have continued separation, meaning they should be careful when exercising postnatally.

 Your baby’s foetal age is now 18 weeks.
 Although it varies, your baby is probably somewhere around 250 – 285g, with a crown-to-rump length of 16cm.
 Your baby has elongated now, so is about the size of a banana.

 Your uterus is continuing to expand to create room for your growing baby, and your doctor or midwife will be monitoring the growth to ensure it lies within a normal range.
-The ‘normal’ range differs depending on your pre-pregnancy BMI and whether this is your first pregnancy or not.
+The ‘normal’ range differs depending on your pre-pregnancy Body Mass Index (BMI) and whether this is your first pregnancy or not.
 Your healthcare provider will monitor the size over time to ensure that your growth rate is constant, even if your uterus does measure on the low side of normal.
 If the growth rate slows or increases, or if you are measuring particularly small or large, you may be sent for an additional ultrasound, just to ensure that things are progressing as they should.
 An ultrasound will give a more accurate measurement of your baby’s size, as well as allowing the doctor to check the amount of amniotic fluid.